Frequently Asked Questions

 B-READY Dispute Resolution specifically focuses on commercial disputes arising in the business context between firms.
 Considering the comprehensive nature of the topic, many of its indicators (for example, those that assess judicial integrity, courts’ digitization, or alternative dispute resolution) can be also relevant to other types of disputes.

-When measuring efficiency of court litigation, B-READY Dispute Resolution collects information on time and cost for resolving a case at the first instance level as well as time and cost associated with appeal review.
-Including the data on appeal review to the total time and cost for court litigation is expected to result in more objective assessment of court efficiency across different jurisdictions.
+When assessing efficiency of court litigation, B-READY Dispute Resolution records information on time and cost for resolving a case at the first instance level, conducting an appeal review, and enforcing a final judgment.
+Including data on appeal review and compulsory enforcement is important for a more objective assessment of court performance across different jurisdictions.

 For the following four indicators, B-READY Dispute Resolution collects the data directly from firms through Enterprise Surveys: In resolving commercial disputes, courts are independent and impartial; Courts are not an obstacle to business operations; Arbitration is a reliable mechanism to resolve commercial disputes; Mediation is a reliable mechanism to resolve commercial disputes.
 In contrast to the information obtained by way of expert consultations, which is collected on an annual basis, the Enterprise Surveys data is updated every three years.